Calum Davenport: Leeds United

 In August 2010, Davenport started training with Leeds United.
 He started a trial period which was later confirmed by manager Simon Grayson.
 In September 2010 Davenport returned home to think over his options.
 On 8 September 2010, Grayson revealed that Leeds were still interested in the player and were awaiting Davenport to think over his future.

 Wootton Blue Cross

 In September 2010 Davenport signed for United Counties team Wootton Blue Cross in order to gain some match fitness before returning to the professional ranks and made his debut in a 4–0 defeat to Bourne Town.

 Tavistock AFC

 On 21 July 2021 it was announced that Davenport had signed for Tavistock who play in the Western League Premier Division.
 On joining the Lambs, Davenport said: "My only focus at the minute is to get fit again and see where that leads.
 I thank Stuart [Stuart Henderson, Tavistock AFC's manager] and everyone at Tavistock for the opportunity and I hope I can help the club achieve its goal of promotion from the Western League."
+He made five league appearances during the 2021-22 season, in which Tavistock were promoted to the Southern League as league champions.